ansys/pymapdl/doc/source/getting_started/running_mapdl.rst

      Server Executable   : MapdlGrpc Server
      Server listening on : 0.0.0.0:50052

-You can configure the port MAPDL starts on with the ``-port`` argument.
-For example, you can startup the server to listen for connections at port 50005 with:
+You can configure the port that MAPDL starts on with the ``-port`` argument.
+For example, you can start the server to listen for connections at port 50005 with:

 .. code::

     /usr/ansys_inc/v211/ansys/bin/ansys211 -port 50005 -grpc

-You can also configure the IP.
+You can also configure the IP address.
-However because of an ANSYS limitation to receive strings from command line, the IP needs to be read from an external file called ``mylocal.ip``.
+However, because of an Ansys limitation to receive strings from a command line, the IP address must be read from an external file named ``mylocal.ip``.
 This file is read automatically from the directory where MAPDL is running.

-You can then setup the IP in Windows (Powershell and CMD) with:
+You can then set up the IP address.

+In Windows (Powershell and CMD), use:

 .. code::